Get The Latest UpdatesSUBSCRIBE

-Just as every other board and organisation, this organisation too has a set of activities and responsibilities under its jurisdiction.
-It operates across several zones, which are closely monitored by an Additional Central Provident Fund Commissioner.
+The EPFO operates across several zones, which are closely monitored by an Additional Central Provident Fund Commissioner.

 Since the EPFO is a strong governing body, it has a significant role to play in helping its members in various ways.
-Right from helping your organisation register and understand the rules to helping you with various complex procedures, the EPFO does it all.
+Right from helping your organisation register and understand the rules to helping you with other complex procedures, the EPFO does it all.